Made in Builder.io

 Layouts in Next.js

 So, what exactly are layouts?
 A layout in Next.js is a UI component that is shared between multiple pages in an application.
 It allows us to define a common structure and appearance for a group of pages, reducing redundancy and promoting code reusability.
-In version 13, Next.js provides built-in support for layouts, making it simpler to create and manage them.
+Since version 13, Next.js provides built-in support for layouts, making it simpler to create and manage them.

 To create a layout, we need to define a React component that exports as the default from a file named layout.js or layout.tsx (if you’re using TypeScript).
 This component should accept a children prop, which will be populated with the content of the child page during rendering.
 This way, the child page becomes a part of the layout, and we can design a consistent UI around it.